cdl-geneseo/geneseo-dictionary/C/Cleveland-Steamer.md

 # Cleveland Steamer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cleveland Steamer

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Cleveland Steamer (NN): sex act in which one partner defecates on the other partner's chest.
 Definition of approximately 40% of those surveyed.
 (F06) (new word) Unknown by approximately 60% of those surveyed